mitsuba-renderer/drjit/docs/loops.rst

 assignment statement (``a = b``) does not overwrite the contents of ``a``.
 Instead, it modifies the local scope to refer to the new value while updating reference counts.
-This is normally perfectly fine, but here it interferes with :cpp:class:`Loop`'s ability to understand how a variable was modified by a symbolically executed loop iteration (the original ``a`` will appear unchanged!)
+This is normally perfectly fine, but here it interferes with :cpp:struct:`Loop`'s ability to understand how a variable was modified by a symbolically executed loop iteration (the original ``a`` will appear unchanged!)